Skip to main content

 • the augmented type (which, as always, includes a nullness operator for that type) to apply it to

-The result of the process is an augmented type.
+The output of the process is an augmented type.

-• If the nullness operator to apply is MINUS_NULL, the desired nullness operator is MINUS_NULL.
+• If the nullness operator to apply is NO_CHANGE, then the output augmented type is the input augmented type.

 Capture conversion